mikeslattery/tunic/README.md

 ### Limitations

-* Currently, Tunic only installs [Linux Mint with Cinnamon, 64 bit](https://blog.linuxmint.com/?p=3832).
+* Currently, Tunic only installs [Linux Mint 64 bit](https://blog.linuxmint.com/?p=3832).
-* We are working on support for Windows 7 and 8, MBR, and other Debian/Ubuntu based Linux distros.
+* We are working on testing Windows 7 and 8, MBR, and support for other Debian/Ubuntu based Linux distros.
 * Error handling needs improvement.
-A failed install could leave the system in an undesirable state.

 ### What Tunic Does